Zyron/ctcf-pipeline/README.md

 - Identify peaks unique to each condition (lost or gained after treatment)
 - Extract and analyze signal intensity at differential peak regions
 - Output results in standard genomics formats (.bed, .tsv)
+- Generate signal plots (saved as PNG images) when a signal file is provided

 ## Installation